kithmina1999/worklenz-astro/src/content/blog/easyproject-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [float-alternative, todoist-alternative, kissflow-alternative, scoro-alternative]
+related: [clarizen-self-hosted-alternative, workflowmax-self-hosted-alternative, airtable-self-hosted-alternative, zenhub-self-hosted-alternative]
 ---